ngtrangminhduc/Overheat-Sensor/index.md

+October 16, 2018: Showed acquisitions to Kristian, finished XML diagram

+October 12, 2018: Discussing the Pseudo Code with partner

 October 2, 2018: Talked to partner in Pseudo Code Assignment + Summarizing all receipts (Can be seen at 2018 Documentation --> Proof of Purchases)

 September 29, 2018 : All acquisitions delivered